 Wander along Oxford Street to see the Harrogate Theatre, Duttons for Buttons (even if you don’t need any) and the amazing lingerie shop ‘Fit to Bust’ next door!
 Cut through Marks & Spencer Food Hall, up the escalator and exit on to Cambridge Street for the other town centre staples such as Boots, W H Smith, Topshop, H&M, Bodyshop etc and then through to James Street, up Princes Street and into Princes Square to find Sasso, a super Italian Restaurant which does a great value two course lunch for £8.95 and Cafe Marconi for pastries and coffee or a glass of champagne.

-Leave the Square via Albert Street and cross Station Parade to visit Woods, Harrogate’s best linen emporium, please note that Woods is closed on Saturdays.
+Leave the Square via Albert Street and cross Station Parade to visit Woods, Harrogate’s best linen emporium, please note that Woods is closed on Saturdays, and the new Rigby & Peller boutique for super lingerie.
 Retrace your steps across Station Parade and look to your left down towards the train station and Victoria Shopping Centre to find the taxi rank for a cab back to Rudding Gates.

 We should of course have mentioned the Mercer Gallery, the Pump Room Museum and the Turkish Baths (which usually need booking some time in advance if you require a treatment) so if in need of any additional culture or a foot massage retrace your steps and you’ll find them down in the vicinity of the Montpelier Quarter.

 We hope our guests have a wondeful time shopping in Harrogate and an extended copy of this guide and a map can be found in the Client Guide in each apartment.
 For more inspiration the web links of most of the mentioned stores can be found below: